protegeproject/webprotege/readme.md

 Fork of WebProtégé implementing ontology attestation and verification
 ==========

-Modification of the WebProtégé ontology editor to support ontology attestation by implementing a custom portlet.
+Modification of the [WebProtégé ontology editor](https://github.com/protegeproject/webprotege) to support ontology attestation by implementing a custom portlet.
 See the original readme below for instructions for WebProtégé in general.
+To run a pre-built docker image see ()[]

 ## Relevant links
 - [Attesattion module](https://github.com/curtys/webprotege-attestation)